“…But, in this world, nothing is certain except death and taxes.” A quote said by Benjamin Franklin, a man who’s both dead and used to pay taxes.

 - Supervise all regular accounting processes such as A/P and journal entries plus monthly closure accounts.

 The salary range for a new online general accountant is from 16,000 to 21,000 pesos.
-The combination of this salary and a remote setup makes this work very appealing.
+The combination of this salary and a remote setup makes this online job very appealing.

 Establish a Proper Workstation at Home